 Other policies established by the STI-GA for operation of the STI-PA.

-The PMA also defines a Certificate Policy (CP) to be supported by the approved STI-CAs.
-The STI-CAs provide a Certification Practice Statement (CPS) describing their adherence to the Certificate Policy (CP) during the approval process.
-An outline of the Certificate Policy to be supported by the STI-CAs is provided in section 5.1.

 In the context of the SHAKEN trust model, the STI-CA also has the following responsibilities:

 An STI-CA shall notify the STI-PA should it choose to no longer provide STI certificates.